matthewoden/pokecron-go/README.md

 Yes.

 ## Configuration
-Every instance of PokeCron Go requires a config file.
+Every instance of PokeCron Go requires a config file (for running a tracker on more than one location, see "Tracking Multiple Locations" below).
 By default, it uses config.js.
 You'll want to either set environment variables, or replace the values provided.

 Currently, the only option not in configuration is the cron expression.